 Every ground floor must include a radon sump and be provided with a facility for extracting Radon gas.
-Where it is shown that protection from dangerous substances such as Radon is required, an approved gas resistant membrane and gas handling system must be provided under the ground floor, in accordance with TGD to Part C of the Building Regulations 1997 to 2019.
-The Amvic ICF System permits the easy incorporation of the appropriate membrane, sump and gas handling system.
+Where it is shown that protection from dangerous substances such as Radon is required, an approved gas resistant membrane and gas handling system must be provided under the ground floor, in accordance with TGD to Part C of the Building Regulations.
+The Amvic ICF System permits the incorporation of the appropriate membrane, sump and gas handling system, where required.